 Then primary symptom is pain.

-Western medicine treatment mainly involves medication or surgery.
+Because Western medicine cannot always determine the root cause of endometriosis, treatment mainly involves medication or surgery.

 Firstly, your Liver is responsible for much of the flow of your cycle.
 We call the Liver ‘the General’ – it marshals ‘the troops’.
 If your Liver function is not good it will affect the natural flow of your cycle.